LEOXINGU/lftools/README.md

 ### Merge lines in direction
-This algorithm merges lines that touch at their starting or ending points and has the same direction (given a tolerance in degrees).
+This algorithm merges lines that touch at their starting or ending points and has the same direction (given a tolerance in degrees).</br>
 For the attributes can be considered:
-1 - merge lines that have the same attributes; or
+- merge lines that have the same attributes; or
-2 - keep the attributes of the longest line.
+- keep the attributes of the longest line.
 <div align="center">
 <table style="text-align: left; width: 275px;" border="0" cellpadding="0" cellspacing="0">
   <tbody>